 Notice: Don't just rely on Bollinger Bands when determining the price channel.
 You should too draw trend lines yourself.
 To do this, mark the heights with an upper line and the depths with a lower line.

-Bollinger bands are made up of moving averages.
+Bollinger Bands are made up of moving averages.
 The above image shows a 7 day moving average for the blue line and a 30 day moving average for the yellow line.
-There is no general mention of these values - you will hear more Emas (exponential moving averages) over 50, 100, and 200 days - but the 7 and 30 day intervals are better short-term indicators.
+There is no general mention of these values - you'll hear more about 50, 100, and 200 day emas (exponential moving averages) - but the 7- and 30-day intervals are better short-term indicators.

 What do we want to see?
 Simply put, the bottom band needs to stay low while the top band stays high.
 We want the price movement to take place either within or above this price channel.
 Below is an example of what a bullish price channel looks like.

 You can always see rising highs and lows, which is the basis of a bull trend (the opposite - falling highs and lows - will happen in a bear trend).
-The market assumes that the price will continue to rise and investors will be motivated to buy while the price approaches this bottom line, and the safe entry point will rise until the price falls below it.
+The market assumes that the price will continue to rise and investors will be motivated to buy while the price comes close to that bottom line.
+The safe entry point rises until the price falls below it.